openstack/charm-deployment-guide/deploy-guide/source/upgrade-series-openstack.rst

 .. important::

+   The first machines to be upgraded are always associated with the non-leaders of the principal application.
+Let these machines be called the "principal non-leader machines" and their units the "principal non-leader units".

-   The first machine to be upgraded is always associated with the leader of the principal application.
-Let this machine be called the "principal leader machine" and its unit be called the "principal leader unit".
+   The last machine to be upgraded is always associated with the leader of the principal application.
+Let this machine be called the "principal leader machine" and its unit the "principal leader unit".

 The steps are as follows: